Insurance premiums may rise sharply next year

 The state's Department of Financial Services will announce approved rates in early August.
 Insurance companies are asking for an overall hike of 24 percent.

-Insurance premium rates could rise sharply next January, as measures to undercut the Affordable Care Act start to take effect.
+Insurance premiums could rise sharply in January, as measures to undercut the Affordable Care Act start to take effect.

+In New York State, 14 insurance companies are asking for a weighted-average hike of 24 percent, with individual requests ranging from an actual rate cut to up to a 38.6 percent increase.
+The highest rate was requested by Fidelis Care, which has the highest percentage of individual enrollment in 2018, with 41 percent of enrollees with qualified health plans.

 The federal tax legislation enacted last fall removed tax penalties for individuals who fail to purchase a health insurance policy.
 Under the ACA, individuals were mandated to buy insurance, and penalized for not doing so, in an attempt to motivate young and healthy people to buy insurance they may not personally use.
 If only sicker and older people buy — and use — insurance, premiums are driven higher.

 The Trump administration is continuing its efforts to chip away at the ACA, which Congress tried and failed to repeal last year, and recently issued a proposed regulation that would allow insurers to offer short-term health insurance polices for up to a day short of a full year.
-Currently the law allows short-term plans for just under three months, and cost less than normal plans while offering fewer benefits.
+Currently, the law allows short-term plans, for just under three months, that cost less than normal plans while offering fewer benefits.

 In response, Department of Financial Services Superintendent Maria T. Vullo sent a letter to insurers on June 21 saying that short-term, limited-duration health insurance plans are prohibited in New York State regardless of potential federal regulatory changes.